garylirocks/quickrefs/microsoft-entra-id.markdown

 - Entra Connect can sync to only a verified domain(eg. `contoso.com`, not just `contoso`) in Entra
 - You're able to specify the attribute in AD that should be used as UPN to sign in to Entra
 - You can filter what objects are synced based on domain or OU in AD
-- Alternatively, you could use **Entra Connect Cloud Sync** to run the syncing in cloud instead of on-prem
+- Alternatively, you could use **Entra Cloud Sync** to run the syncing in cloud instead of on-prem
   - You still need to download and install a lightweight provisioning agent on-prem
   - All the management is done in Azure Portal